levizwannah/zwannah_api_structure_spec/README.md

 ###### 2.0.3.3 process groups (directories)
 This is the final level where processes are grouped into directories based on whether they perform functions to achieve a common goal. for example, notifications scripts will be placed in the notifications folder.
 This is open to interpretation and further extension.

+#### 2.1 supporters (directory)
+Supporters directory holds all the processes that are meant to support the actors.
+All supporters cannot interact with clients directly.
+They must be called from an actor process.
+For example, a supporter can be classes, traits, interfaces, configurations, schemas, etc. **The Rule is, supporters cannot interact with clients directly**.
+This makes it clear that the supporters are scripts which could cause side-effects whereas `actors` must cause side-effect.

+##### 2.1.1 supporters groups (directories)
+These are groupings of supporters that provide similar support to actors.
+For example, classes should be placed in the classes folder as well as interfaces in the interfaces folders.
+These are all supporters groupings.
+This is open to interpretation and further extension.